nrennie/hex-stickers/README.md

 # Hex stickers

-Hex stickers for various R packages and generative art works.
+Hex stickers for R packages and generative art.

 > Code for hex stickers for other R packages will be coming soon!